Jumns/Jumns/README.md

 ### Hi there 👋

 I'm **Nathan Jonah** a passionate and dream filled frontend developer.
-> If a programmer of a developer has no life, then I should be coding from the cemetery ___ *Nathan Jonah*
+> If a programmer or a developer has no life, then I should be coding from the cemetery ___ *Nathan Jonah*
 ---
 - ⚡ Fun fact: ...
 I'm Picky.